Macbeth at Abney Park Theatre

 While unconventional, experiencing Macbeth as a promenade performance in a setting such as Abney Park is certainly interesting and allows for the audience to gain a different perspective, especially for those that have encountered the work before.
 Linghorn’s ingenious adaptation of the Scottish play will appeal to all fans of Shakespeare – just be prepared to do some walking.

-Macbeth is at Abney Park until 27th July 2014, for further information or to book visit here.
+Macbeth is at Abney Park until 27th July 2014.
+For further information or to book visit the show’s website here.